E-commerce frauds examples you should be aware of

 Know your enemy!
 Here we give you top five types of e-commerce fraud you should be aware of.

-So called “classic fraud” scheme is often used by “unsophisticated” scammers.
+So called “classic e-commerce frauds examples” scheme is often used by “unsophisticated” scammers.
 Instead of getting their hands dirty, they buy stolen/cloned credit cards from the dark web.
 After that, they purchase items online and send them to re-shippers hoping to retrieve goods safely.
 To mask international IP, fraudsters rely on Internet proxies.

 Card testing fraud stands for testing a legitimate credit card number validity with intent to use obtained data at another website.
 For frauds, scammers choose platforms revealing different response for various decline types.
 For instance, when a shop declines a card due to an incorrect expiration date, a relevant response is given.
 As a result, a fraudster gets the point: he/she needs to find a relevant expiration date.
 That type of fraud requires specific bots to get info and can ensure rapid success.